 Heads up: Right now, there’s a Vionic sneaker with an APMA seal of acceptance that’s on sale at QVC.
-It’s called the Vionic JoJo sneaker and it’s retailing for $90 (was $120).
-You can save another $10 off if you’re new to QVC—just add the code “OFFER” at checkout, and you’re good to go.
+It’s called the Vionic Coro sneaker and it’s retailing for $100 (was $120).
+You can save another $15 off if you’re new to QVC—just add the code “NEW” at checkout, and you’re good to go.

-The JoJo is lightweight, breathable and looks great.
-With seven color options, ranging from basic black to grey with pink accents, and a little of everything in between, you can match your kicks to just about any look.
-Want to see the beauties in action?
-Watch the video here.
+The Coro is lightweight, breathable and looks great.
+With five color options, ranging from basic black to grey with pink accents, and a little of everything in between, you can match your kicks to just about any look.
+See it in action here.

 Vionic has a serious cult following, and these sneakers are no exception.
 “These shoes fit amazingly and they are my workout shoes,” one fan wrote in the reviews.
 “Really the only brand of shoe I will wear now.”
 Another says they “love these shoes,” and added this user tip: “Size up a half size.”